HomeEmployee Benefits ResourcesBenefits Canada NewsHow to Estimate Your Take Home Pay in Nova Scotia

 Taxable income = Gross income – Tax deductible expenses/contributions

-Common tax deductions can include: RRSP contributions, childcare expenses, moving expenses, etc. Deductions help lower taxable income.
+Common tax deductions include RRSP contributions, childcare expenses, and moving expenses, which help lower taxable income.

 Step 2: Withhold federal and provincial income taxes